 Patience is a real virtue for a good transcriptionist.
-Very often (almost always for bad recordings), transcriptionists will need to go back few times to understand exact words.
-Patient transcriptionists typically have higher accuracy, resulting in more regular customers and fewer returns.
+Very often (almost always for bad recordings), transcriptionists will need to go back a few times to understand the exact words.
+Patient transcriptionists typically have higher accuracy, resulting in more regular customers and fewer transcript returns.

 Discipline and Responsibility

 Transcriptionists need to meet deadlines.
 Clients will not meet their own deadlines if the transcripts are late.
 Transcription is a profession that requires discipline and responsibility to complete work on time that follows client instructions.

 Transcriptionists need to understand the context of recordings to consistently generate above average quality transcripts.
-A transcriptionist will often need to make a judgment call because the recording is not clear.
+A transcriptionist will often need to make a judgment call when the recording is not clear.

 Good grammar, spelling, and vocabulary

-Transcriptionists may need to fix the grammar and spelling of the recording.
+Transcriptionists may need to fix the grammar used within the recording.
 Good grammar and spelling skills will increase the transcript quality, resulting in loyal and higher paying customers.
 Transcriptionists will encounter not-so-common words while transcribing.
 Thus, a wide vocabulary will help complete the transcription quickly.

 Microsoft Word knowledge

 Proficiency in MS Word is required for a good transcriptionist.
 Clients not only expect accurate transcripts in MS Word format, but they quite often ask for the transcript to be sent in a specific format that they use.
 Transcriptionists will need to be able to convert transcripts to customer-preferred formats.

-It may come as a surprise that this is listed last because of the conventional wisdom that a transcriptionist needs to be a fast typist.
-Fast typing helps to earn more per hour, but this skill is NOT needed to start as a transcriptionist.
+Conventional wisdom may suggest that a transcriptionist needs to be a fast typist.
+Fast typing helps a transcriptionist earn more per hour, but this skill is NOT needed to start as a transcriptionist.
 Transcriptionists are paid by production, so slow typing will result in less income.
-Transcribing is a decent income so long as transcripts are accurate and speed is moderate.
+Transcriptionists will generally earn more if the transcripts are accurate and speed is moderate.

 The following tools are needed to become a work-from-home general transcriptionist:

 Computer, Software, and Workstation

 A computer with a printer hook-up and a comfortable space for working is needed to become a work-from-home general transcriptionist.
-The computer needs to either have speakers or high-quality headphones for listening to the recording.
+The computer needs to either have speakers or high-quality headphones for listening to recordings.
 We suggest headphones because it will not disturb other people.